Learn how Juneau Alaska was discovered with a gold strike, how it got its name, and how it became the capital of Alaska.

 Soon, word got around, and a gold rush was on.

-When news of a strike reached the United States, the U.S. Navy dispatched a steamship to the area.
+When news of the strike reached the United States, the U.S. Navy dispatched a steamship to the area.
 When it arrived in the channel, U.S. Lieutenant Commander Charles Rockwell and a small detachment went ashore.

 By 1881, the mining camp had grown into a rough town of around 100.